immcantation/immcantation/training/10x_tutorial.md

 select a threshold to separates the two modes of the nearest-neighbor distance distribution.

-For further details regarding inferring an appropriate threshold for the hierarchical clustering method, see the [Distance to Nearest Neighbor vignette](https://shazam.readthedocs.io/en/stable/vignettes/DistToNearest-Vignette/) in the SHazaM package.

 This procedure should be repeated for all subjects in the dataset.
 A mean or median of the identified threshold can then be used as the final threshold for defining clones.
+We recommended to always inspect all the distance histograms to verify that the threshold selected is reasonable for all subjects.

+For further details regarding inferring an appropriate threshold for the hierarchical clustering method, see the [Distance to Nearest Neighbor vignette](https://shazam.readthedocs.io/en/stable/vignettes/DistToNearest-Vignette/) in the SHazaM package.

 #### Automatic